 ** Any hours completed January 1, 2020, or after must have been supervised by an ASHA-certified SLP (See Standard III).
 Certificate advisor coordinates and assigns the internship.
 It is up to the advisor's discretion and availability of sites as to if the internship will be held in the fall or spring semester.

-With the increased number of CSD programs in the region, a certificate of this nature will provide opportunities to increase undergraduate options across disciplines and potentially increase applicants and ultimately participants in the ESU CSD graduate program.
+With the increased workforce need for SLPs, a certificate of this nature will provide opportunities to increase undergraduate options across disciplines and opportunities to gain employment in a field of high demand.

 Must have an overall 3.0 GPA to be accepted into the certificate program; Completion of an evauation of the program; some students may have to take additional coursework to meet prerequisite requirements for acceptance into master's program in speech-language pathology.